Connecting young people with sound opportunities

 Are you an open minded, positive thinking team player with a willingness to learn and a belief that young people from all backgrounds should have access to music opportunities?

-We would particularly like to hear from people with expertise in fundraising and income diversification, marketing and communicationsalternative education provision, and advocacy.
-We would also like to hear from people from under-represented and marginalised groups.
+We would particularly like to hear from people with expertise in communications, fundraising, alternative education provision, advocacy, and legal expertise.
+We would also like to hear from people from under-represented and marginalised groups, and with lived experience of North Yorkshire, ideally currently or as a young person.

 Why become a trustee?